amplia-iiot/oda/README.md

 ### Configuring ODA

-ODA configuration files are stored inside [configuration](configuration) folder.
+ODA configuration files are stored inside configuration folder.
 This files should be modified with care because are critical for ODA proper working

 Some useful modifications could be:

 - Change device id from *es.amplia.oda.datastreams.deviceinfo.cfg* file with deviceId property.
 - Change MQTT broker host from *es.amplia.oda.connector.mqtt.cfg* file with host property.
 - Change SSH server configuration and credentials from *es.amplia.oda.subsystem.sshserver.cfg* file.
 - Change polling configuration from *es.amplia.oda.subsystem.poller.cfg* file.
 - Change dispatching configuration from *es.amplia.oda.dispatcher.opengate.cfg* file.

+### ODA documentation

+You can explore in depth how ODA works in its [documentation](https://amplia-iiot.github.io/oda-docs/).

 ### Next steps

-If you like what you are seeing [contact our sales team](https://www.amplia-iiot.com/contact-amplia/) with your proposal and feel the full potential of our IoT Platform [OpenGate](https://www.amplia-iiot.com/iot-platform/) to see your data online and so much more.
+If you like what you are seeing [contact our sales team](https://www.amplia-iiot.com/contact-information-sales/) with your proposal and feel the full potential of our IoT Platform [OpenGate](https://www.amplia-iiot.com/opengate-iot-platform/) to see your data online and so much more.
 The sales team will analyze your business needs and give you access to an Api-Key to connect ODA to OpenGate and see your data in our platform.

 ## Main Features

 ODA main features are:

 - Collect IoT data from device
 - Send IoT data to OpenGate
 - Attend OpenGate operations

 ODA currently support the next devices:

 - X86-64 architecture computers (as development and test environment)
 - [Raspberry Pi](https://www.raspberrypi.org/)
 - Sierra Wireless [FX30/FX30S](https://source.sierrawireless.com/devices/fx-series/fx30/) devices